lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 This extension contains a dozen of security tools and each pipeline may require different tasks depending on what you want to scan or perform.
 In my case, I need:

-- a task scan the files to search for credentials
+- a task to scan the files to search for credentials
 - a task to transform the results in a standard SARIF file
 - a task to upload the SARIF file as an artifact
 - a task to stop the workflow if credentials are found